ractivejs/component-spec/README.md

 Ractive remembers, and it's bringing those good times back.
 It turns out that all the complexity we've introduced in the name of good engineering practices has a real cost in the form of *cognitive burden*.
 Worse, the 'separation of concerns' mantra has been misunderstood to mean 'separation across syntax boundaries' - in other words, keep your markup, your CSS and your JavaScript separate - when, in fact, properly encapsulated UI components *require* you to consider those languages jointly, not separately.
 It's just much, *much* more efficient, and easier on your overworked programmer's brain, to (for example) define a CSS class in the same place as you're using it.

 A Ractive component file is an HTML file that includes all the markup, data, styles and behaviour necessary to create a component.
 It can import other Ractive components, and use external libraries (regardless of whether you're using module loaders or Browserify, or whatever).
-And if your app has a build step, it's straightforward to optimise your components and convert them to pure JavaScript.
+And if your app *does* have a build step, it's straightforward to optimise your components and convert them to pure JavaScript.

 ## Hello world, again